 Stationary trailers are traditional travel trailers and fifth wheels which have been parked permanently on a site.
 Stationary trailer owners often remove the wheels of the trailer and add skirting around the bottom.
 To provide additional living space, stationary trailer owners will commonly build an attached Florida room, 3 season porch or deck.

 Stationary trailers can be insured a couple of ways, depending on the carrier.
 They can be insured like a traditional travel trailer, but without a collision deductible because it does not move.
 Other carriers will insure stationary trailers as they would a mobile home, it is determined by the underwriting guidelines of the insurance carrier.

 If you are looking for a weekend getaway option, a park model or stationary trailer may be a great choice for you!

 Does this article have you thinking about your current park model or stationary trailer insurance?
-Follow the link below to the Tobin Agency, our sister-agency who specializes in quotes like these!
+Follow the link below to get a quote!